Mechanical and Mechatronic Engineering and Advanced Manufacturing

 Internships.
 Many students take advantage of cooperative education/internship opportunities available through the Career Center's internship program.
 These are full-time, semester and/or summer positions with well-known companies.
 Participants gain professional experience, earning salaries of $2,500-$3,500 per month.
 Students can earn up to three units of academic credit for industrial internships that satisfy a technical elective requirement.

 Industrial support.
-The department and program enjoy the strong support of industry in the form of sponsored projects, funded research, donated materials and equipment, and of course, jobs for program graduates.
+The department and program enjoy the strong support of industry through sponsored projects, funded research, donated materials and equipment, and of course, jobs for program graduates.
 The program’s advisory board is made up of leaders in the manufacturing industry, ensuring that the program remains current to the needs of today’s manufacturing workplace.

 Outlook